LLNL/kosh/docs/source/dev/index.md

 ### search

-this method search the kosh for dataset matching the user's criteria.
+This method search the kosh for dataset matching the user's criteria.

-It returns a list of *datasets* objects unless `ids_only` was passed as true in which case it returns a list of the unique ids for the matching datasets
+It returns a list of *datasets* objects unless `ids_only` was passed as true in which case it returns a list of the unique ids for the matching datasets.

 ### open